scuya2050/real-estate-analytics-pipeline/README.md

-# Real Estate Data Platform
+# Real Estate Analytics Pipeline

 ## Overview
-The Real Estate Data Platform project is a comprehensive solution for scraping, processing, and visualizing real estate data from a web marketplace.
+The Real Estate Analytics Pipeline project is a comprehensive solution for scraping, processing, and visualizing real estate data from a web marketplace.
 It consists of multiple components, including a web scraper, a database, and a Streamlit dashboard for data visualization.

 ## Project Structure